 Physical progress of 2 ICB contracts is on track.

-Physical progress of four NCB packages is slow, varies from 44 to 59%.
-A NCB package for Mechipul-Biratmod Road section, with M/S Thodung-Lohani-singh & Brothers JV was terminated in July 2016 by DOR.
+Physical progress of four NCB packages are behind schedule, and progress varies from 52% to 77%.
+NCB package for Mechipul-Biratmod Road section, with M/S Thodung-Lohani-singh & Brothers JV was terminated in July 2016 by DOR.

-GESI consultants have been mobilized to support DOR in delivering GESI results.
+GESI consultants have been mobilized to support DOR in delivering GESI results; and GESI Guideline for MPIT was approved by the Honorable Minister on 16 August 2017.

 Minor change in scope was approved in September 2016, for inclusion of (i) additional consultancy service to support preparation of pipeline projects; and (ii) upgrading EWH-Koshi Bridge-Chatara-EWH (Pakali-Nadaha) road section.
 Procurement process for both packages is in process and will be awarded by 2017.